Witch Hazel is such a wonderful addition to your medicine cabinet. It is beneficial for all skin types and can be used to make an herbal infusion

 - to cleanse oils from the skin

 - to decrease bags under eyes and skin puffiness

 - reduce pore size – it works great on blemishes

 - to minimize varicose veins

-- Mix 1/4 a cup of witch hazel
+- Mix 1/4 a cup of home or commercially prepared witch hazel

-- Add a few cotton swabs at a time, to the mixture, until they are just moistened.
+- Add cotton swabs or pads to the jar and liquid mixture, until they are just moistened.

 - Go for a wet but not dripping consistency